 What is Alliteration?
 (English and Spanish Subtitles Available in Video.
 Click HERE for Spanish transcript.)

-By Tekla Bude, Oregon State University Assistant Professor of British Literature
+By Tekla Bude, Oregon State University Associate Professor of British Literature

 Alliteration is the repetition of the same sound at the start of a series of words in succession whose purpose is to provide an audible pulse that gives a piece of writing a lulling, lyrical, and/or emotive effect.